editorconfig/editorconfig-core-c/INSTALL.md

 ======================

-Before installing, you need to install the building tool [cmake][] and dependency [pcre][].
+Before installing, you need to install the building tool [cmake][] and dependency [PCRE2][].
 To install cmake and pcre with package manager:

-- Arch Linux: `pacman -S cmake pcre`
+- Arch Linux: `pacman -S cmake pcre2`
-- Homebrew on OS X: `brew install cmake pcre`
+- Homebrew on OS X: `brew install cmake pcre2`
-- Ubuntu/Debian: `apt-get install cmake libpcre3-dev`
+- Ubuntu/Debian: `apt-get install cmake libpcre2-dev`

-Make sure cmake is in your PATH environment variable. on Windows, you also need to build pcre from source.
-If you want to build the MT version of this library, after running `cmake .` in the pcre source directory, please replace all occurrence of "MD" with "MT" in the CMakeCache.txt.
+Make sure cmake is in your PATH environment variable. on Windows, you also need to build PCRE2 from source.
+If you want to build the MT version of this library, after running `cmake .` in the PCRE2 source directory, please replace all occurrence of "MD" with "MT" in the CMakeCache.txt.

 Switch to the root directory of editorconfig and execute the following command: